dgp1130/blog/src/www/posts/ctor.md

 ---

 * TODO: `ctor<T>` is the name of this implementation, X is a conceptual name?
-* TODO: Use TypeScript throughout?
 * TODO: Limitations of constructor interfaces vs a function that returns `ctor<T>`?
 * TODO: Don't use `Model`, give less abstract examples?
-* TODO: Cut case studies in favor of the library tests?
 * TODO: Does this break encapsulation too much?
 Is it reasonable to allow consumers to provide a superclass implementation?
+* TODO: Discuss mixin potential.
+* TODO: Discuss choosing a superclass at factory invocation.
+* TODO: Check misspellings of inheritance.
 * TODO: Choosing a parent class at construction time means there could be public symbol conflicts.
 * TODO: Framework use case example?